- CBD Oil for Bipolar

 Can CBD Be Used to Treat Bipolar?

-CBD is the lesser known cannabinoid with cannabis and hemp plants that people are only gradually growing to accept and fully understand.
+CBD is the lesser-known cannabinoid within cannabis, and people are only gradually growing to accept and fully understand.
 While its reputation as an effective anti-inflammatory is well documented, there is less awareness of the full medical effects that CBD can create.

 CBD has long been used to treat mental disorders, both as a way of regulating your mental state as a way of making you feel better.